Bumshakalaka/krAIna/README.md

 * Live token estimation for user query.
 OpenAI tiktoken is used.
 Thus, for Anthropic LLM, this can be less accurate
 * Inter-process communication.
 The chat app initiates an IPC host, enabling control, such as assigning a global shortcut to execute `chat.sh SHOW_APP`.
 * Markdown/HTML support
+* Debug Window (left-bottom corner) with the application logs

 ## Install
 1. Clone the project.